corporeality-space/web/designs/about.md

-# What do you test "Spacegame" with?
+# What do you test Corporeality with?

 5 Test Systems